 Determining the Best Type of Mortgage

-One of the first steps a homebuyer might take when shopping for a mortgage is deciding which type of mortgage loan to apply for.
+Another step to take when shopping for a mortgage is deciding which type of mortgage loan to apply for.

 This process could require some diligent comparison shopping to consider the pros and cons of each option alongside financial and personal needs.

-A conventional fixed-rate mortgage offers the same interest rate and monthly payment for the entire term of the loan—typically 15 or 30 years.
+A conventional fixed-rate mortgage offers the same interest rate and monthly payment for the entire term of the loan — typically 15 or 30 years.

 ARMs generally offer lower interest rates than fixed-rate mortgages, but only for a certain time, such as five or 10 years.
 After that, the monthly payments will adjust to current interest rates.